Scientists reveal extraordinary ecosystems in the deepest part of the Indian Ocean

 Heather Stewart, BGS Marine Geologist.

-One of the least understood of the world’s five oceans, the Indian Ocean is the third largest, spanning 70.56 km2 and accounts for 19.8 per cent of the global ocean volume.
+One of the least understood of the world’s five oceans, the Indian Ocean is the third largest, spanning 70.56 million km2 and accounts for 19.8 per cent of the global ocean volume.

 The complex sea-floor geomorphology of the Indian Ocean hosts subduction trenches, seamounts, ridges, plateaux, coral atolls and fracture zones.
 Despite a wealth of research into the coastal marine biodiversity of the ocean, few previous research expeditions have explored water depths exceeding 5000 m, leading to a significant knowledge gap.